The involvement of an independent lawyer is highly recommended during the property purchase procedure in Cyprus.

 - No stamp duty is payable on the first €5,000 and a maximum stamp duty of €20,000 applies.

-One copy of the contract of sale must be registered with the land registry.
+One copy of the contract of sale must be registered with the land registry within 6 months.
 This vital procedure protects the buyer, by ensuring that the property cannot be sold to anyone else or used as collateral by the vendor for a new mortgage / loan.

 When the asset title deed is available for transfer and your lawyer will inform you accordingly.
 Lawyers can effect the asset transfer on your behalf pursuant to a power of attorney.